 This example shows how to bind an alarm property from the Tag Browser in Perspective.
-Simply double click on your Tag to open the Tag Editor, and following the steps below:

 - Select the alarm and the screen will refresh with all the alarm properties.

-- From here, find the alarm property you want to add a binding to and click on the binding icon.
-The binding UI will slide in from the right.
+- From here, find the alarm property you want to add a binding to and click on the binding

 - Select the binding type (No Binding, Tag, Expression, or UDT Parameter, if applicable).
 The image below shows an example of an Expression binding.
-Note that the expression can reference many useful values such as the Tag's value and other settings of the alarm.
+Notice that the expression can reference many useful values such as the Tag's value and other settings of the alarm.
 Enter your expression.

 Alarms in Transaction Groups

 Alarms can also be added to OPC items in Transaction Groups.
 This means alarms can be used without ever creating a Tag in Ignition.
 Simply edit an OPC item, and an Alarming section will appear in the Tag Editor window.
 From here, adding an alarm to the item is similar to adding an alarm to an Ignition Tag.